bahmoudd/arch-install-guide/README.md

 ## Creating necessary partitions <a name="partition-disk"></a>

+> [!CAUTION]
-:warning: - Make sure that all of your data on the disk you want to install Arch Linux onto has been backed up.
-If you've already done that or you don't care about the data present on it, proceed with this guide.
-If not, exit out the ArchISO and back up your data.
+> Make sure that all of your data on the disk you want to install Arch Linux onto has been backed up.\
+> If you've already done that or you don't care about the data present on it, proceed with this guide.\
+> If not, exit out of the ArchISO and back up your data.

 Run the below command:
 ```